The best free antivirus around might surprise you

-Microsoft’s cybersecurity tool, Microsoft Defender, is the best antivirus solution for October 2021, independent researchers are claiming.
+Microsoft Defender has been selected as the best antivirus solution by a new report from independent researchers.

-AV-TEST, a 15-year-old independent research institute for IT security from Germany, regularly puts all of the big-name antivirus solutions to the test, and for October this year, it found Microsoft Defender better than the likes of Kaspersky, Avast, or others.
+AV-TEST, a 15-year-old independent research institute for IT security from Germany, regularly puts all big-name antivirus solutions to the test, and has chosen Microsoft’s cybersecurity tool over all others.

-First and foremost, Microsoft Defender was successful at blocking all of the 0-day malware attacks that came from the Internet during these 31 days, including malicious websites and email attacks.
+The institute found Microsoft Defender was successful at detecting and blocking all of the 0-day malware attacks originating from the Internet during the last 31 days, including malicious websites and email attacks.
 Based on a sample of 407 malware, it also managed to exceed the industry standard of 99.8% for the detection rate.

-Furthermore, it detected all of the widespread and popular malware that was making rounds in October.

-AV-TEST also says Microsoft’s free antivirus solution was less impactful on website loading, compared to other antiviruses.
-In a sample of 50 websites visited, the industry average slowdown was 17%, while for Microsoft Defender (on a standard consumer-grade PC), it was 7%.
-On the other end of this spectrum was AVAST, whose antivirus solution allegedly slows down website loading by as much as 39%.

 Faster browsing, slower installations